Kiuwan logo

 A secure code review is a technique for locating security bugs early in the software development lifecycle (SDLC).
 Reviewers audit an application’s source code to verify that it has proper security and logical controls in place.
 The review is most effective when combined with automated and manual penetration testing.
 Secure code review improves the effectiveness of verifying the security of an application.

-Even the most careful software developer can end up introducing the kind of weaknesses tracked by OWASP.
+Even the most careful software developer can introduce the kind of weaknesses tracked by OWASP.
 These subtle vulnerabilities can be tricky to remediate once they are caught.
-Many software engineers put their focus on getting an application functional and may not have the awareness or training to prevent security weaknesses effectively.
+Many software engineers focus on getting an application functional and may not have the awareness or training to prevent security weaknesses effectively.

 How Vulnerabilities End up in Code

-The problems can occur when businesses don’t spend enough resources and effort on application security.
+Problems can occur when businesses don’t spend enough resources and effort on application security.
 When customers use a product, they don’t know whether the code used to build it is inherently secure.
 Many vendors also fail to spend a lot of effort securing code.
-Security experts need support in advocating for secure code reviews to make certain that a missed bug doesn’t lead to a massive cybersecurity threat.
+Security experts need support in advocating for secure code reviews to ensure that a missed bug doesn’t lead to a massive cybersecurity threat.

 Why Is a Secure Code Review Important to Software Development?